|

 in Walnut, but I haven't got round to that quite yet.
 I may include a

 complimentary set with the table commissions I have underway.
+Let me know if you are interested in a

-Lots of woodworkers produce chopping boards,
+bespoke set for some purpose.
+A Humble Oak Chopping Board Lots of woodworkers produce chopping boards,

 often from off-cuts.
 I do know some people who select wood very